kelvinnmuia/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 # 0x18.
 Webstack monitoring
 ## The Domains/Concepts covered in this project: `DevOps` `SysAdmin` `monitoring`

-In this project I learned how to create puppet scripts to automate the processes of web stack debugging.
-At the end of the project
-I created a puppet script to fix the 500 error on the web server.
+In this project I learned how to configure web application monitoring agents.
+At the end of the project I created a datadog account and configured datadog agent on the webserver to monitor the airbnb clone web application.

 ![alt text](./monitoring.png)